BlueAndi/Pixelix/README.md

 # User Interface
 * The user button activates always the next slot.
-* If the display is at a place, which is hard to reach, the virtual user button can be used.
+* If the display's location is hard to reach, the virtual user button can be used.
 It is controllable via REST API and perfect for remote buttons like the [Shelly Button 1](https://shelly.cloud/products/shelly-button-1-smart-home-automation-device/).
-* If a LDR is connected, the display brightness is automatically adapted.
+* If a ambilight sensor (LDR) is connected, the display brightness is automatically adapted.
 * The web interface provides the possibilty to install plugins, control their duration in the slots and etc.
 * Some plugin's spawn a dedicated REST API, see the web page of the plugin or have a look to the REST API documentation.